 A large model of her hull used for the towing tank tests is on display in the Deutsches Museum in Munich.
 A 1:100 scale model hull and plans of ms Europa are available at Steinhagen Modelltechnik.

 Although Europa was one of my favourite ships I ever travelled with I hardly have any video material of my own.
-I am therefore gratefut for Mrs. Erika Preiss surrendering some video material from her late husband for publication on this webpage and for Saga Cruises allowing me to visit the ship.
+I am therefore grateful that Mrs. Erika Preiss surrendered some video material from her late husband for publication on this webpage.
+I also want to express my thanks to Saga Cruises for allowing me to visit the ship in 2017 since Saga's age limit does not allow me to travel with her.